 Paul plans to measure the energy use of his first Passivhaus for 12 months and will document the temperature of the property at different times throughout the year and the air quality in the house.

 Because this two storey, 3900ft property was built based on Passivhaus design principles, the windows and doors had to meet specific economic standards.
 Naturally, the best products for the job came from EE Windows!

-Paul’s builders installed twenty-six white REHAU windows on the property with a mixture of tilt and turns, awnings and casements.
+Paul’s designers and builders H4 Living installed twenty-six white REHAU windows on the property with a mixture of tilt and turns, awnings and casements.
 Alongside these windows, they installed six REHAU doors.
 These doors were a mixture of white and golden oak bi-folds, French doors and single doors.

 One of the main challenges Paul faced during this project was that his builders had never installed REHAU windows or doors before.
 They only had experience with the REHAU plumbing system.
 However, due to REHAU’s excellent reputation in Australia, the REHAU tape on the windows and doors gave the builders the confidence they needed to execute the installation and ensure the Passivhaus remained airtight.

 The EE Windows Solution

 Paul’s designers and builders H4 Living installed the windows and doors using a Viridian (Pilkinton) product called Comfort Hush.
 This product has a special low-e coating but is also laminated with a 0.76mm Poly-vinyl Butyral (PVB) acoustic interlayer for better performance.
 The Comfort Hush windows provided Paul with the best of both worlds – a high thermal performance with a low sound penetration.
 The windows were directly fixed to the steel frame and then foamed inside and out.